-I was raised in a white, upper-middle class, evangelical family.
-I had no idea that people lived differently than myself.
+I was raised in a White, upper-middle-class, evangelical family.
+I had no idea that people lived differently from myself.
 My friends were my parents’ friends’ children.
 We all lived similar lives, professional fathers and stay-at-home mothers.

 Everything Was White

-The few examples above are all brought out by Peggy McIntosh in her paper "White Privilege: Unpacking the Invisible Knapsack".
-I use them here because it was true of my life.
-I did not know that black people needed different hair-care products.
-I never thought about anyone needing a different toned makeup.
-Flesh colored band aids were, of course, my flesh colored.
+The few examples above are all brought out by Peggy McIntosh in her paper "White Privilege: Unpacking the Invisible Knapsack."
+I use them here because it was true to my life.
+I did not know that Black people needed different hair-care products.
+I never thought about anyone needing different-toned makeup.
+Flesh-colored band-aids were, of course, the color of my flesh.

 Society was much different here.
 Maybe it was because my parents had not yet found a new church home, so they had no friends’ children for me to make friends with.
-NY had been white collar, NJ was blue collar.
-Granted, solidly middle-class blue collar, but blue collar non-the-less.
+NY had been white collar, and NJ was blue collar.
+Granted, solidly middle-class blue-collar, but blue-collar nonetheless.
 People were different than my past experiences.

-I was a very naive child, an innocent where these others were so knowledgeable.
+I was a very naive child, an innocent one where these others were so knowledgeable.
 I guess I was pretty sheltered as a child.
-But, as a child I never thought about it.
+But as a child, I never thought about it.
 I thought it was the same for everyone.

-When I found out, at age 13, that regular people, people I know may have divorced parents, abusive parent, or negligent parents I felt guilty.
-I could not figure out why I had been so lucky and beloved by God, while these other poor souls were persecuted.
+When I found out, at age 13, that regular people, people I know, may have divorced parents, abusive parents, or negligent parents, I felt guilty.
+I could not figure out why I had been so lucky and beloved by God while these other poor souls were persecuted.

 "White people’s privileges are